Bastl34/websiteChangeListener/Readme.md

   * as an alternative: you can use a query selector
 * enter the `mail`-credentials for your smtp mail service (like gmail)
   * if you are using gmail: enable usage for less secure apps in gmail
+* if you want to get notified via slack: use a webhook

 # Start